 About the School of Nursing

 Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network in Schuylkill County is a full-time three-year non-resident RN diploma nursing program.
-The educational program includes two years (six terms) of nursing courses and one year (two semesters) of prerequisite university courses.
+The educational program includes one year (two semesters) of prerequisite university courses and two years (six terms) of nursing courses.
 The nursing course component builds on a base of 30 credits from Penn State University Schuylkill Campus.
 Required courses completed at other colleges and universities will also be considered for transfer.

 The School of Nursing was established in 1895 with the incorporation of the Pottsville Hospital, which later became The Pottsville Hospital and Warne Clinic, then Schuylkill Medical Center South Jackson and now Lehigh Valley Hospital (LVH)–Schuylkill S. Jackson Street, part of Lehigh Valley Health Network in Schuylkill County.
 The school has graduated well over 2,000 graduates and continues to be the primary educator of registered nurses for Schuylkill and surrounding counties.